duyet/monorepo/_posts/2023/06/fossil-data-platform-written-rust.md

 ![](/media/2023/06/fossil-data-platform-written-rust/bench-4.png)

-The image above displays the benchmark results of **Data Platform v3 (Python)** vs **v4 (Rust)** in terms of processing time and memory usage.
+The image above displays the recent benchmark results of **Data Platform v3 (Python)** vs **v4 (Rust)** in terms of processing time and memory usage.
 Rust outperformed Python by achieving a **490% faster processing time** while maintaining the same memory usage.
 It's worth noting that Arrow was used as the data layout format during the benchmark.
 Based on this benchmark, the team started optimizing memory usage to further improve the performance of the Data Platform.

 Moving forward, our focus shifted to further optimizing the code, eliminating unnecessary memory clones, and leveraging Rust's advanced features to unlock even greater efficiency.